luxfi/mpc/deployments/bridge/README.md

 # Lux Bridge MPC Integration

-This directory contains the bridge compatibility layer that allows the Lux Bridge to use Lux MPC (Go implementation) instead of the legacy Rust MPC implementation.
+This directory contains the bridge compatibility layer that allows the Lux Bridge to use MPC (Go implementation) instead of the legacy Rust MPC implementation.

 ## Overview

 The Lux Bridge currently uses KZen's `multi-party-ecdsa` Rust library for threshold signatures.
-This integration provides a compatibility layer that allows the bridge to seamlessly migrate to Lux MPC, which uses Lux's `threshold` Go implementation.
+This integration provides a compatibility layer that allows the bridge to seamlessly migrate to MPC, which uses Lux's `threshold` Go implementation.

 ## Quick Start